 We want you to get better, and to make that happen, we need to know where you began.
-Upon arrival at one of our hospitals, we will measure how much help you need to perform basic skills – this is called your FIM® score.
-Your rehabilitation team will review your FIM® score with you, set challenging but attainable goals, and design a treatment plan to help you meet your specific goals.
-Before your leave the hospital, we will rescore your FIM® assessment to see how much you’ve improved, determine how well you have met your goals, and provide you the materials and training you need to continue your progress after you leave the hospital.
+Upon arrival at one of our hospitals, we will measure how much help you need to perform basic skills – this is called your Functional Outcome Measures.
+Your rehabilitation team reviews these with you, set challenging but attainable goals, and designs a treatment plan to help you meet your specific goals.
+Before you leave the hospital, we will rescore your Functional Outcome Measures assessment to see how much you’ve improved, determine how well you have met your goals, and provide you the materials and training you need to continue your progress after you leave the hospital.

 Do you know some of the key differences in requirements at Encompass Health hospitals versus the average nursing home?

 Do you know the difference in required physician visits?

 Medicare patients in our hospitals must be seen in person by rehabilitation physicians at least three times per week.
 By contrast, Medicare patients in some nursing homes may not see a physician more than once a week or in some instances even longer.